 There are many benefits to Pregnancy Massage:

-Relieves muscle spasms, cramps associated with the stress of extra weiht bearing and physical changes that occur during pregnancy.
-Reduces stress and teaches the mother to relax.
+Relieves muscle tension, cramps associated with the stress of extra weiht bearing and physical changes that occur during pregnancy.
+Reduces stress and helps the mother to relax.
 Relaxation is one of the keys to labor and delivery.
 Gestation processed enhanced through increasing blood circulation, lymph circulation, reducing edema, and increasing cellular respiration.
 Provides emotional support and phsysical nuturing; this may be passed on to the baby.
 Assists in reducing the stess in the weight bearing joints and musculosckeletal structures.
 Helps maximize breathing capacity, which is needed during labor and delivery.

 **Reflexology/Foot Zone Therapy

 Foot zone therapy is based on the premise that energy flows through the body in meridians from the brain to the feet.
 Every organ and cell has a representative point.
 On the foot, and when pressure is applied, the brain sends a signal to the corresponding part of the body to facilitate healing and restore balance.
 Temporary pain, defined also as a blockage of energy flow, is felt on areas of the foot that correspond to the affected organ or body part.
 When the pain is relieved or reduced, the healing process has begun.
 Positive and apparent results are felt almost immediately.